latenitefilms/GyroflowToolbox/README.md

 ## Credits

-This repo was thrown together by [Chris Hocking](https://github.com/latenitefilms).
+This repository was thrown together by [Chris Hocking](https://github.com/latenitefilms).

 However, none of this would be possible without the incredible [Gyroflow](https://github.com/gyroflow/gyroflow) project and the incredibly help and support from their main developer, [AdrianEddy](https://github.com/AdrianEddy).